-Students have the option to take instrumental examinations.
+Our instrumental tuition provision is successful.
+Retention is very good with many students continuing to learn an instrument throughout their time at NHGS.
 The majority of students who choose to be entered for instrumental examinations through both Trinity and ABRSM are successful.

 The impact of our extra-curricular provision can be seen throughout the school.
 NHGS has a reputation for providing its students with endless opportunities to perform and engage in music making at a high standard.
 We have a large number of students who are committed in their membership of the various musical ensembles.
 Regular concerts in school give students the opportunity to display their talents and we receive regular compliments from audiences regarding the level of musicality with which our students are able to perform.
-As a department we firmly believe that it is the enjoyment of the students and staff alongside their commitment, motivation and enthusiasm to make music which drives the department's success.
+As a department we firmly believe that it is the enjoyment of the students and staff alongside their commitment and enthusiasm to make music which drives the department's success.